xemu-project/xemu-website/docs/docs/troubleshooting.md

   D-Bus not built with -rdynamic so unable to print a backtrace
 ```

+This can be avoided by running the [L4T Megascript](https://github.com/cobalt2727/L4T-Megascript/wiki/Initial-Setup) (use Option A for Switch users, or Option B for Jetson Nano users)
+During their "initial setup" script, you'll be prompted to install SDL2 - choose yes to upgrade to working SDL2 binaries.

-To fix this you can build and install SDL from source:
+If you'd like to do things yourself, instead of using the L4T Megascript, build and install SDL from source:

 ```bash
 sudo apt install cmake build-essential